-The Chapada Mine is located in Goiás State, Brazil and is owned and operated by MMIC which is a 100% indirect subsidiary of Lundin Mining.
+The Chapada Mine is located in Goiás State, Brazil and is owned and operated by MMIC, which is a 100% indirect subsidiary of Lundin Mining.
 The scientific and technical information in the following section has been derived, in part, from the Chapada Report.
 The Chapada Report is available on SEDAR under the Company's profile at www.sedar.com.

 Chapada is located in northern Goiás State, Brazil, approximately 320 km north of the state capital of Goiania and 270 km northwest of the national capital of Brasilia.
-Chapada comprises the Chapada copper-gold mine, the nearby Suruca gold deposit located six kilometres north east of Chapada and several nearby exploration concessions.
+Chapada comprises the Chapada copper-gold mine, the nearby Suruca gold deposit located six kilometers northeast of Chapada and several nearby exploration concessions.

-The mining and processing operations at Chapada produce copper concentrates from open pit mining.
-The open pit mines provide copper/gold ore to an on-site flotation concentrator with a nominal processing capacity of 24.0 mtpa.
+The mining and processing operations at Chapada produce copper concentrates (with significant gold by-products) from open pit mining.
+The open pit mines provide copper/gold ore to an on-site flotation concentrator with a nominal processing capacity of 24.0 Mtpa.
 The mineral concentrate product from the processing plant is transported by road to the port of Vitoria in the state of Espirito Santo from where it is shipped to destinations in Europe and the Far East.
 The Suruca gold deposit is not yet in production.

-Access to Chapada is via the paved BR-153 highways from Brasilia to Campinorte and then via the GO-485 highway to the town of Alto Horizonte which lies between the Chapada and Suruca deposits.
+Access to Chapada is via the paved BR-153 highway from Brasilia to Campinorte and then via the GO-485 highway to the town of Alto Horizonte, which lies between the Chapada and Suruca deposits.
 An airport, suitable for small aircraft with an 800 m long airstrip is located close to Alto Horizonte.

-Chapada is divided into 38 mining and exploration concessions totalling 43,391 ha and held in the name of MMIC.
-The Chapada mine is currently hosted on three mining concessions totalling 3,803 ha with a further two concessions, totalling 942 ha, currently in an application process.
-The Suruca deposit is hosted on a single mining concession totalling 846 ha.
-MMIC also holds 32 exploration concessions in the area that total approximately 37,800 ha.
+Chapada is divided into 36 mining and exploration concessions totaling 45,944 ha and held in the name of MMIC.
+The Chapada mine is currently hosted on three mining concessions totaling 3,830 ha with a further three concessions, totaling 1,116 ha, currently in an application process.
+The Suruca deposit is hosted on a single mining concession totaling 846 ha.
+MMIC also holds 29 exploration concessions in the area that total approximately 40,153 ha.